Frequently Asked Questions (FAQs)

 I have just become a U.S. citizen.
 Can I vote in this election?

-• If you became a U.S. citizen after the registration deadline but on or before Election Day, you may register and vote at the City Hall Voting Center before 8 p.m. on Election Day with proof of citizenship.
+• If you became a U.S. citizen after the registration deadline but on or before Election Day, you may register and vote at the Voting Center at City Hall or San Francisco State University before 8 p.m. on Election Day with proof of citizenship.

 I have moved within San Francisco but have not updated my registration prior to the registration deadline.
 Can I vote in this election?